roberttoyonaga/quarkus-quickstarts/hibernate-orm-quickstart/README.md

 6. Start the native application with JFR.
 >./target/hibernate-orm-quickstart-1.0.0-SNAPSHOT-runner -XX:+FlightRecorder -XX:StartFlightRecording=settings=/path/to/hibernate-orm-quickstart/quarkus-demo.jfc,filename=original_1.jfr,duration=10s

+The only thing special about the settings file included in this repo is that it increases the sampling frequency to provide better granularity.
+It also enables the ObjectAllocatedInNewTLAB event, since it is disabled by default due to potentially high overhead.

 7. You can then run the hyperfoil script in the hyperfoil CLI with
 > run

 8. Once the ".jfr" file has been created (after 10s).
 You can kill the app and database.
 9. Inspect the number of TLABs created as a result of the JFR periodic thread executing `JfrTypeRepository.collectTypeInfo()`.
 Inspect the percentage of time spent in `HeapImple.getLoadedClasses()` (or simply divide the number of samples taken in that method by the total number of method samples collected.)
-10. Repeat steps 5-9 10 times with and without the optimization changes.
+10. Repeat steps "5-9" 10 times with and without the optimization changes.
 (20 times in total).